- What is active listening?

 One simple way is to think about the conversation you just had with someone and analyze it, keeping the traits of active listening in mind.
 While this is a limited technique and prone to blind spots and our subjectivity you’ll be surprised how much this can already surface!
 If the situations allow it, you might even want to record your conversations to more objectively analyze later.

-A more professional way is having regular practice sessions with known good active listeners and ask for their feedback on your performance.
+A more professional way is having regular practice sessions with known good active listeners and asking for their feedback on your performance.

 Once you’ve identified your gaps, you can begin to work on them.